 - Ask if SYMBICORT may be right for you

 Don’t be afraid to ask questions if you don’t understand something your doctor tells you.

 If you are prescribed SYMBICORT, use it as your doctor instructed.
 Keep track of your symptoms and how you’re feeling.
 Be sure to write down any side effects and let your doctor know how you’re doing.
-If your asthma is well-controlled with SYMBICORT, your doctor may switch you to a long-term asthma control medicine, such as an inhaled corticosteroid.

 Remember, SYMBICORT is not—and will not replace—a rescue inhaler for sudden symptoms.